numpy/numpy-tutorials/site/index.md

 ### Adding your own tutorials

-If you have your own tutorial in the form of a Jupyter notebook (an `.ipynb` file) and you'd like to try add it out to the repository:
+If you have your own tutorial in the form of a Jupyter notebook (an `.ipynb` file) and you'd like to try add it out to the repository, follow the steps below.

 #### Create an issue

 Go to <https://github.com/numpy/numpy-tutorials/issues> and create a new issue with your proposal.
 Give as much detail as you can about what kind of content you would like to write (tutorial, how-to) and what you plan to cover.